tshaax/arisassesment/README.md

 Problem 4 : used linq query OrderByDescending to order the coulmns Problem 5 : used asp-for and asp-items to populate the categories Problem 6 : didn't attempt
-Problem 7 : didn't attempt the requirements are confusing...it state use KoreClaimsService to get token but the service thats handling to kens is  KoreApiAuthService
+Problem 7 : didn't attempt, the requirements were confusing...it state use KoreClaimsService to get token but the service thats handling to kens is  KoreApiAuthService